Mango Iced Tea

 Stirred well.

-Cover the pan with a lid and let the tea steep for 1-2 minutes or until the desired level of strength.
+Cover the pan with a lid and let the tea steep for 1-2 minutes or until it reaches the desired strength.

 Pan covered with a lid.